 Fire and explosion hazards: Suitable extinguishing substances: There are no specific risks for fire/explosion for this chemical.
 It is non-combustible.
 Not applicable.
 Unsuitable extinguishing Unknown. substances: Products of combustion: Product does not burn.
 Dust may form irritating atmosphere.
 Product will react exothermically with water.
 Contaminated water wil be strongly alkaline.
 Product may decompose in a fire and produce toxic or corrosive fumes.
 Protective equipment: Self-contained breathing apparatus.
 Safety boots, non-flammable overalls, gloves, hat and eye protection.
-Hazchem code: NA 6.
-Accidental Release Measures Containment If greater than 1000kg (wet product or dust) is stored, secondary containment is required.
+Hazchem code: 6.
+Accidental Release NA 0.
+Accidental helease Measules Containment If greater than 1000kg (wet product or dust) is stored, secondary containment is required.
 Emergency plans to manage any potential spills must be in place.
 Prevent spillage from spreading or entering soil, waterways or drains.
 Emergency procedures In the event of large spillage (>100kg) of the dry or wetted mixture alert the fire brigade to location and give brief description of hazard.
 Wear protective equipment to prevent skin, eye and respiratory exposure.
 Clear area of any unprotected personnel.
 Contain spill.
 Prevent by whatever means possible any spillage from entering drains, sewers, or water courses.
 Clean-up method Collect product avoiding any dust formation, e.g. vacuum or wet clean up, and seal in properly labelled containers or drums for disposal.
 If contamination of crops, sewers or waterways has occurred advise local emergency services.
 Disposal Mop up and collect recoverable material into labelled containers for recycling or salvage.
 Recycle containers wherever possible.
-This material may be suitable for approved Precautions landfill.
+This material may be suitable for approved landfill.
 Dispose of only in accord with all regulations.
-The dust may form irritating atmosphere.
+Precautions The dust may form irritating atmosphere.
 Contaminated water will be strongly alkaline.
 Do not allow contaminated water to enter the environment.
 Wear protective equipment to prevent skin and eye contamination and the inhalation of dust.
 Work up wind or increase ventilation.
-7. Storage & Handling Storage Handling Avoid storage of harmful substances with food.
-Store out of reach of children.
-Containers should be kept closed in order to minimise contamination.
-Keep in a cool, dry place.
+7. Storage & Handling Storage Generally masonry products are stacked on pallets and stored in a cool dry place.
+Avoid storage of harmful substances with food.
 Avoid contact with incompatible substances as listed in Section 10.
-Keep exposure to a minimum, and minimise the quantities kept in work areas.
-Minimise ' 9 dust generation and accummulation.
+Handling During the manual handling of products please lift carefully - corners are sharp.
+Minimise dust generation and accummulation.
 See section 8 with regard to personal protective equipment requirements.
-Avoid skin and eye contact and inhalation of dust.
+Avoid skin and eye contact and inhalation of masonry dust.